AlbanBarbosa1982/HelloWeb3/README.md

 ## Task Details

 ### 1. GCP Project Setup
-- Create a new project on GCP.
-- Claim the $300 free credits.

 ### 2. Terraform Setup for GKE
-- Use existing Terraform modules or create a minimal setup for provisioning a VPC and GKE cluster.
+- Use existing Terraform modules or create a minimal setup for provisioning a VPC and GKE cluster.  !!!!!!
 - Optionally, set up an IAM role for a read-only Kubernetes user.

 ### 3. Node.js Application Setup